Amish Melon, Heirloom, Organic

 Key Planting Tips

-Semi-Dinnerplate Dahlias are awesome additions to any garden.
-They provide structure and color to any garden with minimal effort.
-They do rather well in the back of your beds because of their size or even in stand-alone rows.
+Ball Dahlias are wonderful plants that provide structure and continuous color to any garden with minimal effort.
 They reward gardeners with an abundance of blooms starting in mid to late summer through frost.
-Typically they are not bothered by diseases and have attractive foliage until frost.

 Characteristics